cldellow/cldellow.github.io/_posts/2018-06-21-sqlite-parquet-vtable.markdown

   cyclist.female,
   100.0 * cyclist.male / total.male,
   100.0 * cyclist.female / total.female
-FROM inputs AS total
+FROM total
-JOIN inputs AS cyclist USING (geo_name)
+JOIN cyclist USING (geo_name)
-WHERE total.mode = 'total' AND cyclist.mode = 'cyclist';

 Dawson Creek|25|0|0.863557858376511|0.0
 Kitchener|905|280|1.51299841176962|0.514563998897363
 Victoria|2650|2130|12.5741399762752|9.73047053449064
-Run Time: real 0.101 user 0.100000 sys 0.000000
+Run Time: real 0.058 user 0.054000 sys 0.000000
 ```

-100ms!
+60ms!
 Not as fast as Postgres with an index, but not bad considering how much less disk space it uses.

 ### Strongly typed